Cybersecurity-LINKS/pqt-hybrid-cryptosuites/docs/v0.1/index.md

 This specification defines several cryptographic suites for the purpose of creating, and verifying proofs for Post-Quantum/Traditional (PQ/T) hybrid signatures in conformance with the Data Integrity [[VC-DATA-INTEGRITY]] specification.

-This specification uses either the RDF Dataset Canonicalization Algorithm [RDF-CANON](https://www.w3.org/TR/rdf-canon/) or the JSON Canonicalization Scheme [RFC8785](https://www.rfc-editor.org/rfc/rfc8785) to transform the input document into its canonical form.
-It uses SHA-256 and SHA-512 [RFC6234](https://datatracker.ietf.org/doc/html/rfc6234) as message digest algorithms and ML-DSA [FIPS204](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.204.pdf), ECDSA and EdDSA [FIPS-186-5](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf) as component signature algorithms to create PQ/T hybrid signatures.
+This specification uses either the RDF Dataset Canonicalization Algorithm [[RDF-CANON]] or the JSON Canonicalization Scheme [[RFC8785]] to transform the input document into its canonical form.
+It uses SHA-256 and SHA-512 [[RFC6234]] as message digest algorithms and ML-DSA [[FIPS204]], ECDSA and EdDSA [[FIPS-186-5]] as component signature algorithms to create PQ/T hybrid signatures.

 ### Terminology